Edelweiss: Taxonomy

 Since 1822, Leontopodium has no longer been considered part of the genus Gnaphalium, but classified alongside it as a distinct genus within the tribe Gnaphalieae.
-In 2003, Leontopodium alpinum was re-classified as a subspecies of Leontopodium nivale.
-Thus, the alpine edelweiss is currently recognized as being divided into two subspecies, Leontopodium nivale subsp. alpinum (Cass.)
+In 2003, Leontopodium alpinum was re-classified as a subspecies of Leontopodium nivale (publication in Willdenowia 2003).
+The World Flora Online and subsequent taxonomic resources reflect this subspecific treatment: Leontopodium nivale subsp. alpinum (Cass.)
 Greuter and Leontopodium nivale subsp. nivale.

 Description

 The plant's leaves and flowers are covered with white hairs, and appear woolly (tomentose).
 Flowering stalks of edelweiss can grow to a size of 3–20 cm in the wild, or, up to 40 cm in cultivation.
 Each bloom consists of five to six small yellow clustered spikelet-florets (5 mm) surrounded by fuzzy white "petals" (technically, bracts) in a double-star formation.
 The flowers bloom between July and September.